U-DK/LXR-Setup/README.md

 ***libmysqlclient-dev***

 ## Steps
-1. use > sudo apt-get update < to update repository.
+1. use ‘sudo apt-get update’ to update repository.
 2.